 I love this roast chicken because it’s a simple, pure and tasty main dish.
 It easily is one of my favorite easy chicken recipes.
 And one chicken feeds my family of three about three times, so it’s one of my more economical recipes, saving both time and money.
 But even though this is one of my most practical dinner recipes, in the right setting, this whole roast chicken can still be used to spark romance.
 An oven roasted chicken date night?
 You’ll see why I think it’s an easy solution to romantic dinner.

-Why you should roast an organic chicken for roasting
+Why you should buy an organic chicken for roasting

 The secret to this simple roast chicken is using the best ingredients available.
-I recommend always using a natural or organic bird.
+That’s how you make it sexy chicken.
+To do this, I recommend always using a natural or organic bird.
 And try to get the freshest possible herbs.
 You can really taste the difference.